- About 3SEQ

 When using 3seq please cite

 - Lam HM, Ratmann O, Boni MF.
 Improved space complexity for 3SEQ recombination detection algorithm.
-In preparation, 2017.
+Mol Biol Evol, published online, 2017.

 When referring to certain core parts of the statistics used, you may want to cite